Leafwing-Studios/fop-rules/docs/character-options/powers/trickster-tricks.md

 **Targets:** Multi-target

-**Attack:** Expertise
+**Targeted defense:** Expertise

 **Duration:** Instant

 </div>

 A horrifying illusion pops forth from your trick, terrifying those nearby.
-When detonated, make an Expertise attack against all creatures with a 2 tile radius around the trick.
+When detonated, make a special attack against Expertise against all creatures with a 2 tile radius around the trick.
 If you hit, apply two stacks of frightened, with the previous location of the trick as the object of the fear.